PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/carving.rst

   If you still are unable to load the pack, feel free to :doc:`contact us </contact>` with any relevant errors.

   .. attention::
-      If you have loaded the pack and did the :doc:`Creating an Ocean from Scratch</config/development/pack-from-scratch/introduction>`, previosuly, you'll see cases of floating water, which had their adjacent solid blocks carved out by ``CARVING_LAND``.
+      If you have loaded the pack and did :doc:`Creating an Ocean from Scratch</config/development/pack-from-scratch/oceans>` previously, you'll see cases of floating water, which had their adjacent solid blocks carved out by ``CARVING_LAND``.

       This issue will be addressed in the next step.